Quick kidney disease facts and stats

 - 37 million Americans have kidney disease.

-- Nearly 240,000 Americans are living with a kidney transplant
+- More than 245,000 Americans are living with a kidney transplant

 - Kidney disease is growing at an alarming rate.
 It currently affects more than 1 in 7 — or 15% — of American adults, with people of color at greater risk for kidney failure.

-- There were nearly 135,000 Americans newly diagnosed with kidney failure in 2019 (the most recent data available)
+- There were about 130,000 Americans newly diagnosed with kidney failure in 2020 (the most recent data available)